 - Ensure payment of recurring bills

-- Ensure continuity of insurance still required for survivors
+- Ensure the continuity of any insurance still required for survivors.
+Here are some examples:

 - Property, casualty, and umbrella